Continued from part 1- Main Occupations Jobs during Indus Civilization:

-Some ancient sources such as Laws of Manu VIII as well as Chanakya's Arthashastra have also laid down rules for lawsuits between two or more sreni.
+Some ancient sources such as the Laws of Manu VIII as well as Chanakya’s Arthashastra have also laid down rules for lawsuits between two or more Sreni.
 Some sources make reference to a government official called as Bhandagarika.
-These Bhandagarika worked as an arbitrator for disputes amongst sreni from at least the 6th century BC onwards.
+These Bhandagarika worked as an arbitrator for disputes amongst Sreni from at least the 6th century BC onwards.

 Handicrafts and Occupational Groups of Indus Valley Civilization